 How To Control Your Fuel Economy

-You can have full control over your vehicle's fuel consumption and fuel expense. eFlexFuel offers three E85 conversion kits:
+You can have full control over your vehicle's fuel consumption and fuel expense. eFlexFuel offers three E85 capability kits:

 - eFlexEco (which is pending CARB approval) is optimized to provide the lowest fuel consumption with OE power levels.

 - eFlexPlus allows the owner to select from three preset tunes that increase power over stock and create one custom one.

 - eFlexPro allows for a tune to be completely customized with tuning software and provides the greatest power increase overstock.

 Please contact us if you have any questions or if you need help selecting the right eFlexFuel kit that meets your needs.